Grapefruit

 How Healthy Are Grapefruits?

-Like all citrus fruits, the grapefruit contains few calories, hardly any fat and is filled with the fiber pectin.
-Pectin acts as a natural appetite suppresant, is good for digestion, and helps to lower cholesterol levels.
+Like all citrus fruits, grapefruit contains few calories, hardly any fat, and is filled with the fiber pectin.
+Pectin acts as a natural appetite suppressant, is good for digestion, and helps to lower cholesterol levels.
 Grapefruit also contains other bitter substances which have beneficial effects on the stomach and intestines.

-Pink and red grapefruits also contain considerable amounts of the natural color lycopene, a carotenoid which helps block free radicals and thus protect the body's cells.
-Additional protection for cells and the immune system is provided by vitamin C, which is relatively abundant in grapefruit, at around 45 milligrams per 100 gram serving.
-Grapefruit also contains various B group vitamins, most notably folic acid.
+Pink and red grapefruits also contain considerable amounts of the natural color lycopene, a carotenoid that helps block free radicals and thus protects the body's cells.
+Additional protection for cells and the immune system is provided by vitamin C, which is relatively abundant in grapefruit, at around 45 milligrams per 100-gram serving.
+Grapefruit also contains various B-group vitamins, most notably folic acid.

-As healthful as grapefruit is for most however, if you're on certain medications it's best to avoid this citruis fruit.
-Recent research has shown that certain substances in grapefruitcalled furanocoumarins can destroy important enzymes in the body that are necessary for the breakdown of numerous different types of drugs.
+As healthful as grapefruit is, if you're on certain medications, it's best to avoid this citrus fruit.
+Recent research has shown that certain substances in grapefruit called furanocoumarins can destroy important enzymes in the body that are necessary for the breakdown of numerous different types of drugs.
 As a result, grapefruit can neutralize the effects of certain medications such as antidepressants and heart and asthma medicine, or in worse cases can interact dangerously in the body.
 It's best to consult with your doctor if you're on these medications before consuming grapefruit.

 GRAPEFRUIT NUTRITIONAL INFO (100 g)